add2cal/add-to-calendar-button/README.md

 With basic React projects, the web component works out-of-the-box.

-If you are working with Typescript or other stricter setups, you would need to define a respective global JSX interface.
+If you are working with TypeScript or other stricter setups, you would need to define a respective global JSX interface.

 ```typescript
 declare global {